naherdevops/python-for-devops/day-08/README.md

 - How Python runs in the cloud
 - What “serverless” means

 Note: This is **NOT mandatory** and can be skipped if you are new to AWS.
-This will be covered in-depth in [DevOps - Zero To Hero Josh Batch 10](https://bit.ly/devops-josh)
+This will be covered in-depth in

 ## Guidelines